alicelovescake/redwood-next-example-app/README.md

 - In `next.config.js`: also set `experimental.externalDir = true`.
 More details [here](https://github.com/vercel/next.js/pull/22867) and [here](https://github.com/vercel/next.js/discussions/26420|Discussion)

 Note: All type files are not tracked by git.
-So you might run into issues during deployment when your components in next-app are trying to import types from web.
+In option 2, you might run into issues during deployment when your components in next-app are trying to import types from web.
 So you can remove `web/types/graphql.d.ts` from gitignore.

 ## Git it Running